 "Shadow Empire is a complex turn-based 4X wargame set in an alien universe, where you lead a small nation in reconquering a devastated planet.
 Manage budgets, commanders, and diplomacy, and make tough decisions in response to ever-changing challenges.
 This immersive game offers a unique and rich experience, with an emphasis on military strategy and role-playing features."

-- There is a steep learning curve, and the lack of a proper tutorial can be overwhelming, requiring players to rely heavily on the manual and external guides.
+Steep learning curve with a lack of intuitive tutorials, requiring players to rely heavily on a lengthy manual and external guides.

 “The combination of military strategy, economic management, and internal politics can and often does provide an engaging gameplay experience.”

-The graphics of "Shadow Empire" are widely criticized for being outdated and lacking polish, often described as reminiscent of 90s games with a simplistic and sometimes unappealing aesthetic.
-While some players find charm in the retro visuals, many agree that the graphics detract from the overall experience, particularly for those who prioritize visual quality.
-However, the game compensates for its graphical shortcomings with deep gameplay mechanics, and there are community mods available that can enhance the visual experience.
+The graphics of "Shadow Empire" have received significant criticism for being outdated and lacking polish, often described as reminiscent of 90s games.
+While some players find the visuals charming in a retro sense, many agree that they detract from the overall experience, particularly for those who prioritize aesthetics.
+However, the game compensates for its visual shortcomings with deep gameplay mechanics, and there are modding options available to enhance the graphics for those willing to invest the time.

 “The planet generation is just amazing and the map graphics do a fantastic job of presenting the huge variety in planets so each looks interesting and unique.”